Visit Potential Public Exposures for a list of places where people may have been exposed to the measles virus in Waterloo Region.

 How measles spreads

-- If you come in contact with someone who has measles, you could develop symptoms about 7 to 21 days later.
+- If you come into contact with someone who has measles, you could develop symptoms about 7 to 21 days later.

 - Measles can spread if you have shared the same room or airspace with a person who has measles.